manim-kindergarten/manim_action_renderer/README.md

 * `manim_repo`

     The manim repository that needs to be used when rendering the video, the default is https://github.com/manim-kindergarten/manim (recommended, because it can be used without changes)<br/>
+    You can set it to any repo you want (make sure it can be used wihout changes and through command `python manim.py ... ...`)<br/>
-    [WIP] this can be changed to https://github.com/3b1b/manim or https://github.com/ManimCommunity/manim.
-But at present, this will throw an error because there is no adaptation.
+    This can be changed to https://github.com/ManimCommunity/manim now. <br/>
+    But at present, this will throw an error when set to https://github.com/3b1b/manim .

 * `extra_packages`